o3de/o3de.org/content/docs/user-guide/components/reference/atom/sky-atmosphere.md

 Add **Bloom** and **Post FX Layer** components to the sun entity and turn the **Enable Bloom** setting on.
 Set the **Intensity** to `0.1`.

 #### Step 6.
 Make the sun yellow
-Adjust the **Sky Atmosphere** sun settings to get a sunset that looks more like sunset:
+Adjust the **Sky Atmosphere** sun settings to be more orange with a softer falloff:
 * Sun color: `255,235,176`
 * Sun luminance factor: `10.0`
 * Sun limb color: `215,87,12`